Kuratoro/zk.zettel.page/index.md

----
-title:  zk.zettel.page
+# zk.zettel.page
----

 ## Welcome
-This is a public Zettelkasten serving as a resource for the Zettelkasten method and other Personal Knowledge Management (PKM) systems.
+This is a public Zettelkasten serving as a resource for the <zettelkasten> method and other Personal Knowledge Management (PKM) systems.

 :::{.ui .floating .message}
 :::{.header}